7 Signs You Should Consider a Career in Veterinary Medicine

 “Anybody anticipating going into practice must understand that there’s a business part that goes along with it.”

 Working in a vet practice involves an understanding of financial management, client communication, marketing, and more.
-This is true even for vets who aren’t practice owners.
+St. George’s University School of Veterinary medicine offers a dual DMV / MBA program to provide the needed business skills to vet students.
+The skills are often needed even for vets who aren’t practice owners.
 In fact, some evidence suggests employers base hiring decisions on business skills and other nonclinical competencies.

 Your education doesn’t end once you obtain your DVM.
 You’ll also need to undergo continuing education for the duration of your career.
 Specific requirements vary by state, so make sure you understand the expectations in your area.
 You’ll likely need to complete some courses in person.